Frequently Asked Questions

 I would like to try the club out before joining, is this possible?

 Yes!
-Just contact the Men's or Ladies captain and you can try the club for up to three social sessions.
+Just contact a committee member or email the club - email@example.com - and you can try the club for up to three social sessions.

 I'm a beginner, can I still play team tennis?